 When non government organisations provide supportive environments for reducing and quitting smoking, both clients and workers benefit.
 The SANE Smokefree Guidelines for NGOs are best practice in staying smokefree, helping your service develop and implement a smokefree policy.

-Smoking reduction and cessation for people with schizophrenia Management Guide for GPs is an information sheet for GPs on this topic, developed in partnership with the University of Melbourne, Department of Psychiatry.
+The Management Guide for GPs is an information sheet developed in partnership with the University of Melbourne, Department of Psychiatry on smoking reduction and cessation for people with schizophrenia.

 Smoking and Mental Illness: Costs is a study of the human and economic costs of smoking among people with a mental illness, a report prepared by Access Economics for SANE Australia.